Worteks/bbb-ansible/README.md

  - distributing Scalelite, the poller and recordings-importer container should only run once (use `scalelite_has_roles`, see `./roles/scalelite/defaults`, controlling which workers should run on your nodes).
+Alternatively, a DRBD volume could be shared, while pacemaker/corosync would deal with Scalelite containers starts/stop
+ - Redis would be configured in a master/slave fashion by default, using
+   sentinels: it is required to also deploy an internal loadbalancer (`lb_back` host group) for HAProxy to properly route client requests to your current master node.
+Alternatively, DRBD/pacemaker/corosync could be used here as well.
- - Postgres could be deployed on top of a DRBD device, though automation remains incomplete and undocumented
+ - Postgres could also be deployed on top of a DRBD device.
+Which is the only way those playbooks currently offer to implement HA for Postgres.

-Deploying BBB-CSP, until publication to GitHub, make sure to pass the following extra vars: `-e gituser=abcdef@worteks.com -e gitpass=mysecret`.
+As a general rule, drbd/pacemaker/corosync deployment is not fully automated (initializing your drbd device, designating an initial master where you would create and mount your filesystems, then initializing corosync cluster and configuring resources, resource groups, ...).

+A quick way to proceed would be to first deploy services on all target nodes, without HA, ideally one hostgroup after the other.
+Then manually stop those services, deal with drbd & corosync init, such as your filesystems and services would failover to whichever drbd node is primary (samples given in `./roles/pacemaker/setup-peertube-db.md`, `./roles/pacemaker/setup-peertube.md`, ...).
+Next we may edit our Ansible inventory adding the corresponding nodes to the `drbd` host group, which would ensure Ansible would no longer try to start, stop or enable services managed by corosync, nor create directories within shared filesystems on drbd backup nodes.

+Finally, note that using a VIP with corosync may not work everywhere, depending on your ability to allocate your nodes with arbitrary IPs.

 ## Third-Party Documentations